POSITION: Managing Director, Global Food and Agriculture Program

 - Identify and recruit well-respected thought leaders to inform, lend credibility, and enhance the visibility of the Council’s research.

-- Ensure the Council’s work is actionable for and visible to the US Administration, US Congress, selected multilateral bodies, business leaders, and other key stakeholders.
+- Ensure the Council’s work is actionable for and visible to the U.S. Administration, U.S. Congress, selected multilateral bodies, business leaders, and other key stakeholders.

 - Serve as a collaborative and energetic member of the senior management team that oversees the overall direction of the Council, carries out strategic initiatives, and ensures that all Council activities are integrated and communicated effectively at local, national, and international levels.

 The Managing Director will be strategic, highly organized, and a results-oriented leader.
 The ideal candidate will be skilled at actively and strategically expanding and enhancing the visibility and reach of the Council’s food and agriculture work.
 S/he will have experience and credibility designing policy research projects garnering media and policy attention in accordance with the Council’s independence and nonpartisanship.
 S/he will be a confident public speaker as well as a strong and dynamic communicator who can represent the Council effectively to all constituents across global communities.
 The Managing Director will bring a strong command of fundraising best practices understanding that successful fundraising and developing partnerships are fundamental keys to success.
+S/he must be experienced in managing and supervising teams of people.

 The ideal candidate will have the following qualifications: